Session Prep

 What to wear for a headshot

-Hello, I'm Katzie
+Hey, I'm Katzie

 We all want to look our best in front of the camera and the outfit you choose can make a significant impact on the final image.
 The following tips will help ensure you feel confident going into your photoshoot.